TelAPI/telapi-php/README.md

 ## TelAPI PHP Wrapper

-This TelAPI PHP wrapper is an open source tool built for easy access to the [TelAPI.com](http://telapi.com) API infrastructure.
+This TelAPI PHP wrapper is an open source tool built to simplify interaction with the [TelAPI.com](http://telapi.com) API infrastructure.
 TelAPI is a powerful cloud communications API built to enable your apps to send and receive SMS messages and phone calls — all while controlling the call flow.
 Some features are conferencing, phone calls, text-to-speech, recordings, transcriptions and much more.

 For more information about TelAPI, please visit: [telapi.com/features](http://www.telapi.com/features)